JacoboLansac/audits/solo/pinlink-phase1-audit.md

 This can easily happen in the following scenario:

 - The rental starts now.
-- 2 h later, renter schedules 24h of downtime starting in 1h.
+- 2 h later, the renter schedules 24h of downtime starting in 1h.
 - The `rental.pauseDuration` is now 24h, and `block.timestamp - rental.start = 3 hours`
 - Therefore, `calculateReward()` will revert with underflow, as the `startime + pauseDuration` is larger than the `block.timestamp`